Architecture

 Made up of various stalls lining the street, Coal Quay Market is so named because of its historical association with Cork’s coal suppliers.
 Here vendors sell everything from alternative clothing to watches to jewelry to flowers.

-The Franciscan Well Brewery, North Mall, Cork City
+The Franciscan Well Brewery

 The Franciscan Well Brewery was founded in 1998 on the North Mall in Cork City and is built on the site of an old Franciscan Monastery and Well, dating back to the year 1219.
 Legend has it that the water from the well has miraculous and curative properties and people would come from afar to drink from it.
 The Brewpub houses three serving vessels located directly behind the bar which dispense our beer to the taps.
 The tanks, which holds 300gl each, offer the beer drinker a unique setting in which to enjoy our craft brewed beer.